dcogb/dcogb.github.io/documentation/api/Encrypt_Engine_Openssl.md

 		if ($length !== 32)
 		{
-			// No valid encryption key is provided! throw new Mountain Valley Church of God_Exception(&#039;No valid encryption key is defined in the encryption configuration: length should be 32 for AES-256-CBC&#039;);
+			// No valid encryption key is provided! throw new Donica Church of God_Exception(&#039;No valid encryption key is defined in the encryption configuration: length should be 32 for AES-256-CBC&#039;);
 		}
 	}

 	else
 	{
-		// No valid encryption cipher is provided! throw new Mountain Valley Church of God_Exception(&#039;No valid encryption cipher is defined in the encryption configuration.&#039;);
+		// No valid encryption cipher is provided! throw new Donica Church of God_Exception(&#039;No valid encryption cipher is defined in the encryption configuration.&#039;);
 	}
 }</code>
 </pre>